MicrosoftDocs/cloud-adoption-framework/includes/landing-zone-under-construction.md

 ---

 > [!IMPORTANT]
-> The Azure landing zones **Implementation options** section of the Cloud Adoption Framework TOC is undergoing a freshness update.
+> The Azure landing zones **Implementation options** section of the Cloud Adoption Framework is undergoing a freshness update.
 >
 > As part of this update, we will be revising the TOC and article content, which will include a combination of refactoring, consolidation, and deprecation of several articles.
 An update will be posted here once the work is completed.
 >